JasonOw718/Semantic-Multi-Agent-Conversational-System/README.md

 ## 📝 **How It Works**

 1. **Document Extraction:**
-   The system leverages the **Azure Document Intelligence API** to process and extract structured and unstructured data from multiple document formats.
+   The system leverages the **Azure Document Intelligence API** and **Unstructured Library** to process and extract structured and unstructured data from multiple document formats.
 This data includes text, tables, and images.

 2. **Data Indexing:**
-   The extracted data is indexed into a **Multi-Vector Retriever** system that allows semantic search, meaning it can find contextually relevant data even if exact text matches are not found.
+   The extracted unstructured data is indexed into a **Multi-Vector Retriever** that allows semantic search, meaning it can find contextually relevant data even if exact text matches are not found while others tabular data transform into sql databases.

 3. **Query Handling:**
-   When a user submits a query, the **LangGraph** agents process the request using a multi-agent architecture, where SQL agents handle structured data, and other agents handle unstructured data (text, images).
+   When a user submits a query, the **LangGraph** agents process the request using a multi-agent architecture, where multiple SQL agents handle structured data, and multtimodal rag handle unstructured data (text, images).
 The system intelligently combines the results to respond accurately.

 4. **Short-Term Memory:**
    The system uses **MongoDB** to store temporary session data, such as the current context of the conversation, allowing it to provide contextual responses over multiple interactions.

-5. **Semantic Search:**
-   The **Multi-Vector Retriever** uses embeddings to store data, enabling semantic search capabilities across text, tables, and images.

 ---